 Will you send a message to key politicians telling them that supporting Queensland’s nature is important to you?

 In 2017, the Queensland Government committed to delivering a world leading protected area network with a target to protect 17% of Queensland for the future health of our state.

-With less than five months until the Queensland election and only 8% of Queensland under protection, we need to see a plan for more well-managed protected areas and funding to suit.
+With the state election looming and only 8% of Queensland under protection, we need to see a plan for more well-managed protected areas and funding to suit.